nerve-bio/NERVE/README.md

 * **Community-Driven Development:** the open-source model encourages community participation, ensuring that NERVE remains aligned with the evolving needs of the vaccine research community.

-Whether it's reporting bugs, suggesting improvements, or developing new features, your input is valuable
+Whether it's reporting bugs, suggesting improvements, or developing new features, your input is valuable.

 We welcome contributions from researchers interested in shaping the future of NERVE!